haziqj/sm4290/README.md

 - Please arrive early.
 We shall start at 0900 sharp.
 - We will be using one laptop (Apple MacBook) which will already be connected to the projector.
 Therefore, you may either a) e-mail your slides to me **the night before** the presentation day and I will prepare the files in a folder on the Desktop; or b) bring your own pendrive with the slides loaded on it. <u>We want to ensure a smooth transition between speakers.</u>
 - You may use MS PowerPoint, Apple Keynote, PDF or HTML format for your slides.
+- Please kindly ensure that your talk will be at most 10 minutes in length.
+The talks will be moderated and you may be asked to stop prematurely if you exceed the given time.
 - The audience will be Drs.
 Haziq and Akira, plus some other academic staff, and other maths coursemates.

 > We hope to see everyone there at 0900, regardless of what time slot your presentation is at. *You are encouraged to sit in for the entire duration of the presentations.* It's a good opportunity to learn about each other's topics and also presentation skills.
 Plus, you should give each other encouragement to do public speaking.